alexandertolley204/evereye/README.md

 ## Running

 Included in the code repository is a Python program titled "RunAll."
+You may run this to run both passive lock programs as well as the GUI program all at once.
+You may otherwise run each program as the need arises.

 ## *Lock Unit*